EkponborObehi/CopilotStudioSSOAgent/README.md

 After setup:

-- Launch your Copilot via your custom canvas web page.
+- Launch your Copilot via your custom canvas web page (index.html).
-- If SSO is correctly configured:
+- The authentication logic is already implemented in the page — you only need to replace the placeholder values (e.g. clientId, tenantId, and redirectUri) where comments indicate in the code.
+- Once updated, publish and test.
 - Users **won’t be prompted** to sign in again if they’re already signed in.
 - If you see a login prompt or validation-code popup:
 - Recheck the **scope**, **redirect URIs**, and **token exchange URL** configuration.